 With its 16mm square parabolic shackle to boot, your bike could hardly be safer, while an Abus XPlus cylinder also increases protection against tampering.

-It’s also extremely easy to carry around with you, too; just attach it to tubes with a diameter of 12-17mm using the SH 59 bracket and you’re good to go.
+This Diamond bike lock is also extremely easy to carry around with you, too; just attach it to tubes with a diameter of 12-17mm using the SH 59 bracket and you’re good to go.

 A great value, lightweight and extremely sock U-lock